surendarus175/AdventofCode/README.md

    Enter the name of the file to read (from 'resources' folder): input.txt
    ```

-3. The script will get the first and last digits of each line in the file then concatenates them and calculate the sum of the all the concatinated values and display the result.
+3. The script will get the first and last digits of each line in the file, then concatenates them and calculates the sum of all the concatenated values and displays the result.

 4. If an error occurs, it will be logged, and you can check the log for more details.